endless-sky/endless-sky-wiki/PlayersManual.md

 While in flight: | &nbsp;
 :--- | :---
-Select ship or planet | left click
+Select ship, planet, or asteroid | left click
 Board ship / land on planet | double click
 Zoom view in or out | - / + or scroll wheel
 Assign group hotkey to selected escorts | Control / Command + number key Select group of escorts | number key
-Select escorts within a rectangle | left click + drag Tell escorts to move to location or target ship | right click Get all escorts ready to jump | hold jump key
+Select escorts within a rectangle | left click + drag Tell escorts to move to location or target ship or asteroid | right click Get all escorts ready to jump | hold jump key

 Trading panel: | &nbsp;